LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/C/Essentials/1-essentials.md

 ## Commenting

-[//]: # (NEEDS TO BE WRITTEN UP)
+Comments are the same as in many other programming languages like Java (inspired by C/C++).
+A single-line comment starts with `//` and is written over a line.
+A multi-line comment is written between `/* ... */` and can span over multiple lines.

 ## Include

-The `#include <stdio.h>` is a so called preprocessor directive meaning we are telling the compiler that we want something done in the preprocessing phase.
+The `#include <stdio.h>` is a preprocessor directive that tells the compiler that we want something done in the preprocessing phase.
 All preprocessor directives start with a `#`.
-The include instruction tells the compiler to "include" the contents of the "stdio.h" file.
+The "include" instruction tells the compiler to include the contents of the "stdio.h" file.
 You might notice it has the `.h` extension which means it is a header file.
-Header files define information about functions, so called function prototypes which describe a function so the functions name, its arguments etc. The file we are including stands for standard input output which is part of the C standard library and we use the `printf` function of that file to write to the standard output, which is by default the console.
+Header files define information about functions, so-called function prototypes which describe a function so the functions name, its arguments etc. The file we are including stands for standard input output which is part of the C standard library and we use the `printf` function of that file to write to the standard output, which is by default the console.

 When specifying the file to be included you can either write it between double quotes or angle brackets.
 The difference between these two forms is subtle but important.
 If a header file is included using < >, the preprocessor will search a predetermined directory path to locate the header file (the folder for the standard library).
 If the header file is enclosed in "", the preprocessor will look first for the header file in the same directory as the source file and then in the other folders.